 An overview of business fundamentals, functional areas of business, business careers and opportunities provided by the Sigmund Weis School of Business.
 A case-based approach emphasizing teamwork and communication skills.
 A team presentation of case analyses to invited business executives is a key component and highlight of the course.
 4 SH.
 CC: Oral Intensive, Perspectives, Team Intensive.

 MGMT-105 Introduction to Professional Development

 This course focuses on identifying and clarifying individual values, skills, interests and personality type to develop suitable career objectives, placing emphasis on the connections between career preparation, academic choices and co-curricular activities.
 Students learn how to construct a resume and cover letter and conduct an employment search.
 Primary theories used to teach career planning and development include trait and factor, developmental, learning and socioeconomic theories.
-Prerequisite: sophomore standing.
-Only open to students studying in the Sigmund Weis School of Business.
+Prerequisite: Sophomore standing.
 2 SH.

 MGMT-202 Business Statistics